Mimosa pigra

 Biological control

-- Thirteen biological control agents have been released in the Northern Territory.
+- In the Northern Territory, 13 biological control agents have been released.

-- Three of these, the insects Neurostrota gunniella, Malacorhinus irregularis and Coelocephalapion pigrae, were released in Queensland in 2006 but failed to establish.
+- In Queensland, 3 of these—the insects Neurostrota gunniella, Malacorhinus irregularis and Coelocephalapion pigrae—were released in 2006 but failed to establish.

 Legal requirements

-- You must take all reasonable and practical measures to minimise the biosecurity risks associated with dealing with Mimosa pigra under your control.
-This is called a general biosecurity obligation (GBO).
+- You must take all reasonable and practical measures that are under your control to minimise the biosecurity risks associated with dealing with Mimosa pigra.
+This is part of your general biosecurity obligation.

-- At a local level, each local government agency must have a biosecurity plan that covers invasive plants in its area.
+- Each local government agency must have a biosecurity plan that covers invasive plants in its area.
 This plan may include actions to be taken on Mimosa pigra.
 Some of these actions may be required under local laws.
-Contact your local council for more information.
+Contact your local government for more information.